-- Contributing to the setting of the strategic agenda and work programme for the portfolio - To direct the strategic agenda and work programme with reference to the Council's overall Corporate Improvement Plan - To work with officers to formulate policy documents both strategic and statutory. - Ensure that the political will of the majority is carried to and through the Cabinet Cabinet - To provide assistance in working up and carrying through a strategic work programme both political and statutory. - Carry out consultations with stakeholders as required.
-Make sure that the portfolio's forward work programme is kent up - Make sure that the portfolio's forward work programme is kept up to date and accurate

-Providing representation for the portfolio
+- Contributing to the setting of the strategic agenda and work programme for the portfolio - To direct the strategic agenda and work programme with reference to the Council's overall Corporate Improvement Plan - To work with officers to formulate policy documents both strategic and statutory. - Ensure that the political will of the majority is carried to and through the Cabinet - To provide assistance in working up and carrying through a strategic work programme both political and statutory. - Carry out consultations with stakeholders as required. - Make sure that the portfolio's forward work programme is kept up to date and accurate - Providing representation for the portfolio

 To provide a strong, competent and persuasive figure to represent the portfolio.

 Be a figurehead in meetings with stakeholders